DavidJaimesDesign/lifTrack/README.md

 #LifTrack
 ###This is the lifTrack readme.
 Right now it just has the user stories and brainstorming of how the project will go.

+###Version Log

+    ##Version 0.0.1 - current version
+        1. User can complete workout form
+        2. User can submit form and it is saved to a database
+    ##Version 0.0.2 - in progress
+        1. User can see workout stats of previous workouts
+        2. User can add to or remove workouts including the defaults

 ##MVP-Stories
 1. I can log in and start a workout
 2. I can check off completed sets